GEO: The Complete Guide to Generative Engine Optimization [2026]

 Perplexity AI

 Perplexity has positioned itself as the "answer engine" — a search tool that provides direct, cited answers to any question.
-It has grown rapidly among knowledge workers and B2B professionals who value speed and accuracy.
+It performs real-time searches across 10-20 sources per query, with inline numbered citations showing exactly which sources contributed to each part of the answer.

 Key insight for B2B: Perplexity is becoming the research tool of choice for technical buyers.
-If your ICP includes CTOs, VPs of Engineering, or security leaders who are evaluating solutions, Perplexity visibility is becoming critical.
-These are exactly the buyers who prefer concise, data-backed answers over marketing fluff.
+If your ICP includes CTOs, VPs of Engineering, or security leaders evaluating solutions, Perplexity visibility is becoming critical — these are exactly the buyers who prefer concise, data-backed answers over marketing fluff.

 Google Gemini